coinex-smart-chain/docs/en-us/faq.md

 ## Can a staker's address be the CET address in the Coinex exchange?

 No. Validator's address, staker's address and reward receipt address can't be the address in the Coinex exchange.
-You need to transfer your CET to an address on the `CSC` where you have the secret key.
+You need to transfer your `CET` to an address on the `CSC` where you have the secret key.

 ## How to stake？

 To make it easier for users to stake, `ViaWallet` is developing related features.
-In addition, the user can stake via command line operations, refer to [command-line operations](/validator_cli.md).
+In addition, you can stake via command line operations, refer to [command-line operations](/validator_cli.md).

+## How to generate a keystore file by importing a private key?

 `cetd` needs `keystore` file to send transactions, In addition to creating a new address, you can also export the private key of a created address from `ViaWallet` to create `keystore` file.